http417/ReactNativeFoodApp/README.md

     -- if the structure of the redux store doesn't match the server's data, then we could be in for a big surprise
  4) if data is stale, the checkout process needs a workflow to update the cart and proactively notify user

+** Unhandled Warning Message:

+I'm not sure how to resolve this issue at the moment.
+Still investigating...

+` Warning: Can only update a mounted or mounting component.
+This usually means you called setState, replaceState, or ` forceUpdate on an unmounted component.
+This is a no-op.

+` Please check the code for the CartScreen component.

 ** Code Maintenance Issues:
  1) need to implement unit tests (TBD)
  2) PropType Checking: for my store data structures e.g. categoryDetails, I use dynamic string keys, and I'm not